marsauto/europilot/README.md

 In the csv file, each row has the screenshot filename with the joystick values.
 </p>

-For testing, EuroPilot can create a virtual joystick driver that can be recognized inside the game, which can be used to programatically control the truck.
+For testing, EuroPilot can create a virtual joystick driver that can be recognized inside the game, which can be used to programmatically control the truck.
 Using this joystick, you can create a real-time inference network that uses the game screen as the input, and outputs the relevant joystick commands, such as steering.

 [Click to see an example demo on YouTube.](https://www.youtube.com/watch?v=n2pPR3WLaxI)